natesilva/sequelize-mysql-timestamp/README.md

 You can choose `TIMESTAMP`, which represents a specific time regardless of local timezone settings, but only a limited range of dates.
 Or you can choose `DATETIME`, which represents a wide range of dates, but requires all your programmers and applications to consistently convert to/from an agreed-upon timezone.

 The SQL standard defines a data type, `TIMESTAMP WITH TIME ZONE`, that supports a wide range of dates, and because it has an explicit timezone, represents a non-ambiguous moment in time.
 This is widely supported in other database engines: PostgreSQL and Oracle support `TIMESTAMP WITH TIME ZONE`; Microsoft SQL Server has a similar `DATETIMEOFFSET`.
-Unfortunately MySQL doesn’t support anything like it. `TIMESTAMP` and `DATETIME`, with their respective limitations, are your only options.
+Unfortunately MySQL doesn’t have anything like it. `TIMESTAMP` and `DATETIME`, with their respective limitations, are your only options.

 ## Tests